luccamicale/First-Mobile-Version-/README.md

-# Project Name

-  My first project in Microverse
+# My first project in Microverse!

 > Description the project.
   I have completed my project in compliance with the established guidelines.
 I am very happy with the changes made and I hope to continue learning day by day so that I can do projects like this and better ones.
 The project contains two main files, one HTML and one CSS.
 Also, added the linters, to make quality code.